Customer Experience Management: From Utility to Delight

 To achieve this advantage, first identify those individual and supporting business metrics that you intend to positively impact, and determine if and how changes to customer experience can deliver against them.
 After identifying those relevant business levers, quantify the impact that the resulting changes in customer behavior will have for your business.
 To illustrate that connection, match the business metric with the associated behavioral change that you are driving.

+For example: For a telco trying to reduce churn: better anticipate and respond to moments of defection in the call center.
+For a retailer trying to increase average basket size: provide personalized recommendations through an in-store kiosk.
 For an automotive manufacturer trying to increase retention: provide complementary auto detailing to customers with an expiring lease during service appointments.

 Only when what you are trying to achieve aligns with the strategy for your business will you receive the funding and sponsorship required to make customer experience changes happen.